Jeevan-Gharate/pyFTP/README.md

 # ⁜ Description ~

-<b>A Python program for Uploading file to server using pyFTP_client.py. and downloading the file from server from browser (all steps mentioned in steps below).
+<b>A Python program for Uploading file to server using pyFTP_client.py. and downloading the file from server from browser (all steps mentioned in SETUP below).
 A Simple yet affordable custom home Server just like the File Transfer Protocol AKA FTP</b>

 # ⁜ Prerequisite